Tom-PIT/Connected.Docs/en/Sales/Documents/IssuedInvoices.md

 - **Draft** – The invoice is not yet published.
 All fields can be edited freely.

-- **Commited** – The invoice has been published and is now an official financial document.
-Once commited, only limited fields can be changed, and the document cannot be deleted.
+- **Committed** – The invoice has been published and is now an official financial document.
+Once Committed, only limited fields can be changed, and the document cannot be deleted.

     - **Unpaid invoices** – The invoice has been issued but no payments have been recorded.
     - **Partially paid invoices** – One or more payments have been recorded, but an outstanding amount remains.